Skip Navigation

 AbstractAbstract PDF

 Portable chest radiography is a valuable tool in the intensive care unit.
 However, the supine position causes superposition of anatomical structures resulting in less reliable detection of certain abnormalities.
-Recently, a portable digital tomosynthesis (pDTS) prototype with a modified motorized X-ray device was developed.
-Our aim is to compare the diagnostic value of pDTS to standard bedside chest radiography in the diagnosis of a posterior pneumothorax.
-A modified motorized x-ray device was developed to perform 15 radiographic projections while translating the X-ray tube 25 cm (10 cm ramp up and 15 cm during X-ray exposure) with a total radiation dose of 0.54 mSv.
-This new technique of pDTS was performed in addition to standard bedside chest X-ray in a patient with a confirmed posterior hydropneumothorax.
-The images were compared with the standard bedside chest X-ray and computed tomography (CT) images by two experienced radiologists.
+Recently, a portable digital tomosynthesis (pDTS) prototype with a modified motorized x-ray device was developed.
+We aimed to compare the diagnostic value of pDTS to standard bedside chest radiography in the diagnosis of a posterior pneumothorax.
+A modified motorized x-ray device was developed to perform 15 radiographic projections while translating the x-ray tube 25 cm (10 cm ramp up and 15 cm during x-ray exposure) with a total radiation dose of 0.54 mSv.
+This new technique of pDTS was performed in addition to standard bedside chest x-ray in a patient with a confirmed posterior hydropneumothorax.
+The images were compared with the standard bedside chest x-ray and computed tomography (CT) images by two experienced radiologists.
 The posterior hydropneumothorax previously identified with CT was visible on tomosynthesis images but not with standard bedside imaging.
-Combining the digital tomosynthesis technique with the portable x-ray machine could increase the diagnostic value of bedside chest radiography for the diagnosis of posterior pneumothoraces, while avoiding intrahospital transport and limiting radiation exposure compared to CT.
+Combining the digital tomosynthesis technique with the portable x-ray machine could increase the diagnostic value of bedside chest radiography for the diagnosis of posterior pneumothoraces while avoiding intrahospital transport and limiting radiation exposure compared to CT.

 Gastroenterology